Italian Red Cross: Early history

 The American Red Cross has long been active in Italy, working in cooperation with the Italian Red Cross.
-Ernest Hemingway worked for the American Red Cross in Italy in 1918.
+Ernest Hemingway worked for the American Red Cross in Kingdom of Italy in 1918.
 The American Red Cross continues to have an office in Naples, Italy.

-Red Cross Hospital 68 and the Korean War
+Red Cross Hospital 68 in the Korean War

-During the Korean War, the Italian Red Cross Field Hospital 68 (Ospedale da campo CRI n.
-68) was despatched to Korea to aid the humanitarian disaster there, even though Italy was not a member of the United Nations at the time.
-The Hospital arrived in Korea in November 1951 and provided medical services to wounded civilians and soldiers of all sides.
-It finally left Korea in January 1955.
+During the Korean War, the Italian Red Cross Hospital 68 (L’OSPEDALE Croce Rossa Italiana N°68) was despatched to Korea to aid the humanitarian disaster there, even though Italy was not a member of the United Nations at the time.

+The staff of hospital arrived in Korea on 16 November 1951 and provided medical service to wounded civilians and soldiers of all sides.
+It finally left Korea on 2 January 1955.

 Current operations

 Presently, the Italian Red Cross has the status of a sovranational charitable organization, under the high patronage of the President of the Italian Republic.
 The Italian Red Cross is currently a member of the International Federation of Red Cross and Red Crescent Societies.
 Doctor Massimo Barra was elected President of the Italian Red Cross on December 11, 2005, and served until October 30, 2008, when the Italian Government appointed Extraordinary Commissioner Francesco Rocca.
 On January 27, 2013, Francesco Rocca was elected President of the IRC during the National Assembly of the organisation.

 Italian Red Cross vehicles bear special license plates.